 Example 2 - Filter by Country from custom field

 Example: Country/Country > is not equal to > Sweden

 The filter is now synced with the new rule.

-The result appears in the image below that there are 36 active members who match the filter.
+The result is shown in the image below that there are 1195 active members that match the filter.

 Note!
 Now we have in the example filtered out people who do not have personal data in country (country) that matches Sweden.
 It is therefore people in the selection who have a country other than Sweden

-Important to also look at, if the number is reasonable and what is expected
+It is also important to look at whether the number is reasonable and what you expect.